open-power/hostboot/src/usr/diag/prdf/data/chip_data/chip_data_xml.md

 #### 2.7.4) Attribute `desc` (required)

-A short (50 character limit), human readable description of this bit.
+A human readable description of this bit.
 This description will be printed out in logs for human consumption.
+It is highly recommended to keep this description short and concise (~50 characters) because longer descriptions will likely be truncated depending on the application.

 ### 2.8) Special Element `<local_fir>` (optional)